nf-core/website/markdown/developers/test_data_guidelines.md

 ## Overview

-The nf-core community currently hosts two sets of test data that are used by all nf-core pipelines and modules to execute CI tests and validate results.
+The nf-core community currently hosts two sets of test data that are used to execute CI tests and validate results: pipelines and modules

 For consistency and keeping the test data repositories small, we provide the following guidelines and recommendations that developers should aim to follow when adding new data.